Gabriel-Goes/discrimination_eq_q/README.md

 ## Validation

 This mode can be used if the label is known.
+The -valid argument is then specified.
-As input you need a csv file with the associated label for each event.
+As input you need a csv file of two columns with the associated label for each event.
 The algorithm supports the mseed data format.

 -  mseed format
 ```
- python run.py --mode valid --csv_dir ./demo_file.csv --data_dir ./mseed_demo --output_dir ./output_demo
+ python run.py --data_dir ./mseed_demo --spectro_dir ./spectro_demo --output_dir ./output_demo --csv_dir demo_file.csv --valid
 ```

 Output files are automatically saved in "output_demo".